DRpadmavathi-1816/Decision-tree-/README.md

-# Decision-tree-                        Decision Tree notebook project:
+  Decision Tree notebook project:

 🌳 Decision Tree Classifier with Scikit-Learn

 This project demonstrates how to build and evaluate a Decision Tree Classifier using Python's scikit-learn library.
 The classic Iris dataset is used to showcase the process of training, testing, and visualizing a decision tree model.

-🧑‍💻 AUTHOR :
+INTERNSHIP INFORMATION

+Company
-Name Dhupam Renuka Padmavathi
+Name
+Intern Id
+Domain

 📂 Files Included